bonnom/Arduino32BitBoards/README.md

 ## Drivers
 On windows 10 the Arduino-compatible board drivers are automatically installed, but this is not the case for windows 7 and below.

-There are two ways to install the Arduino-compatible board drivers, the first is to install the Arduino IDE and than the installing the board under boards-manager.
+There are two ways to install the Arduino-compatible board drivers, the first is to install the Arduino IDE and than to install the board under boards-manager.
 The second way is to install the standalone driver packages.
-These are listed below.
+The standalone drivers are listed below.

 ### Adafruit Serial Drivers:
 * Most general driver package